powsybl/powsybl-dynawo/docs/iTools/index.md

 # iTools Commands

-This section introduce iTools commands specific to Powsybl-Dynawo.
+This section introduces iTools commands specific to Powsybl-Dynawo.
 General information about iTools and its commands can be found [here](inv:powsyblcore:*:*#user/itools/index).

 ```{toctree}